kora-projects/kora-docs/mkdocs/docs/v2/en/documentation/junit5.md

     The [MockK](https://mockk.io/) library is required to be attached as a ``build.gradle.kts`` dependency:
     ```groovy
-    testImplementation("io.mockk:mockk:1.13.11")
+    testImplementation("io.mockk:mockk:1.14.11")
     ```

+    Kora is compiled for `Java 25`, and `MockK` older than `1.14.9` brings `Byte Buddy 1.14.x`, which cannot transform such classes.
+    In that case the graph fails to initialize and the log contains `Failed to transform class ...
+Java 25 (69) is not supported`.

     **Important**, it is assumed that `MockkExtension` will not be used and will be disabled, you can't combine it together with `@KoraAppTest`.

     [@MockK](https://mockk.io/#annotations) and [@SpyK](https://mockk.io/#annotations) annotations and all parameters of these annotations are supported.
+    Declare them as `@field:MockK` and `@field:SpyK` so the annotation lands on the backing field; a property level `@MockK` also works when `kotlin-reflect` is on the test classpath.

+    Kora contracts are synchronous, so tests do not need `runTest` or `runBlocking`, and mocks are described with `every`, not `coEvery`.

     It is also possible to use [Mockito](https://site.mockito.org/) if desired.
     For a more detailed description of how Kora and [Mockito](https://site.mockito.org/) work, you should read the Java tab of this paragraph.
     In order to improve the interaction between Mockito and Kotlin you can use the [Mockito Kotlin](https://github.com/mockito/mockito-kotlin) library.
     ```groovy
+    testImplementation("org.mockito:mockito-core:5.18.0")
     testImplementation("org.mockito.kotlin:mockito-kotlin:5.4.0")
     ```

+    `mockito-kotlin` pins its own older `mockito-core`, so declare `mockito-core` explicitly next to it, otherwise `Byte Buddy` rejects `Java 25` class files.

     **Important**, it is assumed that `MockitoExtension` will not be used and will be disabled, you can't combine it together with `@KoraAppTest`.

     [@MockK](https://mockk.io/#annotations) annotation allows you to make a class mock annotated component and control the behavior of its methods using `MockK`.

     Mock component will be injected as a dependency into the arguments and/or fields of the test class and into all components that required it as a dependency.
     All dependent components that are not required anywhere else within the test will be excluded as unnecessary.